-The Academic Excellence Committee oversees the academic endeavors of the university, including, but not limited to academic programs; faculty hiring, student and faculty satisfaction and academic achievements; student academic success; and national status.
+The Academic Excellence Committee oversees the academic and endeavors of the university, including, but not limited to academic programs; scholarship and research; faculty hiring, student and faculty satisfaction and academic achievements; student academic success; and national competence.

 The Committee is comprised of three or more members of the Board of Visitors.
-The Provost and Faculty Senate Speaker, or their designees, are expected attendees.
-In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any University policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the Board or the Committee members, would impair their independence from management and the University.
+The Provost and Vice President for Academic Affairs are expected to attend.
+In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any university policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the board or the committee members, would impair their independence from management and the university.

-- Review revisions to the Faculty Handbook for approval by the board - Review all new academic programs, major, degrees, as well as discontinuation of degree programs for approval by the board - Review nominations of honorary degrees for approval by the board - Hear report from the Faculty Senate Speaker at each committee meeting - Hear annual report from the Graduate Student Association - Receive SACSCOC Accreditation and Quality Enhancement Plan updates - Review international academic partnerships - Review research strategies and policies requiring board action - Review proposals for the organization of the academic structure of the university
+- Review revisions to the Faculty Handbook for approval by the board - Review all new academic programs, major, degrees, as well as discontinuation of degree programs for approval by the board - Review nominations of honorary degrees for approval by the board - Hear annual report from the Graduate Student Association - Receive SACSCOC Accreditation and Quality Enhancement Plan updates - Review international academic partnerships - Review research strategies and policies requiring board action - Review proposals for the organization of the academic structure of the university

-The Committee will meet at least three times annually.
+The committee will meet at least three times annually.
 Additional meetings may occur more frequently as circumstances warrant.